 Check with your doctor or pharmacist before you start taking any new medicines.
+Talk to your doctor before getting any vaccinations while on azathioprine.

 Pregnancy and breast feeding

 Do not take azathioprine if you are pregnant or planning to become pregnant or father a child.
 If you plan to have children discuss this with your doctor before being treated with azathioprine.